aashoo17/notes/src/linux/networking/basics.md

 ## ways which data (streams of 0 and 1 can be transferred) physically

 - over electrical line using high voltage for 1 and low voltage for 0
-- optical fibre
+- optical fibre => using high light intensity for 1 and low intensity for 0
 [how optical fibre transmit 0 and 1 ] (<https://networkengineering.stackexchange.com/questions/22676/is-fiber-optic-digital-or-analog-optical-signal-is-digital-or-analog>)
 - by two antennas (using electromagnetic waves) having transmitter and receiver like in satellites, mobile devices
-TODO: how electromagnetic waves transfer data
+TODO: how electromagnetic waves transfer data - it could be as simple as having two amplitude in wave one for 0 and one for 1

 ## order of data movement in computer from physical layer to application level and vice versa